 - Quick Troubleshoot: Try connecting the source directly to the TV. if you get audio and video, then the receiver is not processing the signal properly.

-- Set Resolution To Auto: Ensure that sources’ resolution is set to Auto and not Source Direct.
+- Set Resolution To Auto: Ensure that the sources’ resolution is set to Auto and not Source Direct.
 You want to set the resolution to auto because a manually set resolution may not work with your TV.

 - Set HDMI Output In The Menu: Ensure that the receiver’s HDMI output is set correctly in the menu.
 If you have 2 HDMI outputs, ensure that you set the menu to output to the correct one.